exercism/v3/languages/csharp/exercises/concept/dates/.meta/design.md

 - `numbers-basic`: comparing the hour against specific number values.
 - `strings-basic`: dates are parsed from and converted to strings.
+- `classes-basic`: know how to call a constructor.

 ## Representer